-- 1. See also the Master's and PhD Regulations and Guidelines. - Students should consult Departments/ Schools about departmental policies in relation to study away from the Christchurch campus. - 9. - (a) No candidate shall normally be eligible to graduate with the Degree of Bachelor of Arts, Bachelor of Commerce, Bachelor of Education (Physical Education), Bachelor of Science, Bachelor of Sport Coaching, Bachelor of Teaching and Learning (Early Childhood), or Bachelor of Teaching and Learning (Primary), unless he or she has been credited with courses of this University which: - i. have a total value of at least 120 points; and - ii. include courses satisfying the 300-level majoring requirements for the degree. - (b) No candidate shall normally be eligible to graduate with the degree of Bachelor of Music unless he or she has been credited with the following courses of this University: - i. the courses in Group A of the Schedule to the degree; and - ii. courses which satisfy the 300-level majoring requirements for the degree; or in the case of students who have satisfactorily completed the first two years of the Christchurch Polytechnic Institute of Technology Jazz Diploma (2002 onwards): a combination of courses from Group C of the Schedule satisfying the 300-level requirements of the degree.
+- Students should consult Departments/ Schools about departmental policies in relation to study away from the Christchurch campus. - 9. - (a) No candidate shall normally be eligible to graduate with the Degree of Bachelor of Arts, Bachelor of Commerce, Bachelor of Education (Physical Education), Bachelor of Science, Bachelor of Sport Coaching, Bachelor of Teaching and Learning (Early Childhood), or Bachelor of Teaching and Learning (Primary), unless he or she has been credited with courses of this University which: - i. have a total value of at least 120 points; - ii. include courses satisfying the 300-level majoring requirements for the degree. - (b) No candidate shall normally be eligible to graduate with the degree of Bachelor of Music unless he or she has been credited with the following courses of this University:

-- (c) No candidate shall normally be eligible to graduate with the degree of Bachelor of Fine Arts unless he or she has been credited with courses at this University which: - i. have a total value of at least 243 points from courses in Part 2 of the Schedule; and - ii. include 81 points at 400-level in Part 2 of the Schedule. - (d) No candidate shall be eligible to graduate with the degree of Bachelor of Engineering, Bachelor of Engineering with Honours, Bachelor of Forestry Science or Bachelor of Forestry Science with Honours unless he or she has been credited with courses at this University which satisfy the 300 and 400-level requirements of the degree.
+- i. the courses in Group A of the Schedule to the degree: and - ii. courses which satisfy the 300-level majoring requirements for the degree; or in the case of students who have satisfactorily completed the first two years of the Christchurch Polytechnic Institute of Technology Jazz Diploma (2002 onwards): a combination of courses from Group C of the Schedule satisfying the 300-level requirements of the degree. - (c) No candidate shall normally be eligible to graduate with the degree of Bachelor of Fine Arts unless he or she has been credited with courses at this University which: - have a total value of at least 243 points from courses in Part 2 of the Schedule; and - ii. include 81 points at 400-level in Part 2 of the Schedule - (d) No candidate shall be eligible to graduate with the degree of Bachelor of Engineering, Bachelor of Engineering with Honours, Bachelor of Forestry Science or Bachelor of Forestry Science with Honours unless he or she has been credited with courses at this University which satisfy the 300 and 400-level requirements of the degree. - (e) No candidate shall normally be eligible to graduate with the Degree of Bachelor of Criminal Justice unless he or she has been credited with the following courses of this University: - the CRJU courses from Group A of the Schedule to the degree (or their UC cocoded equivalent courses); and - ii. courses to the value of 90 points at 300-level from Schedules A and B of the degree.
+This includes the courses in (i).